 Enrolling in the Conservatorium van Amsterdam, the largest and most diverse music conservatory in the Netherlands, integrates you fully into a specialized institution where you study with other students who are dedicated to the study of music.

 The Conservatorium van Amsterdam takes full advantage of Amsterdam’s established reputation in music to offer outstanding instruction in classical and jazz music performance, theory, and composition.
 The Conservatorium is dedicated to upholding superior standards of teaching, performing, and creating music through a highly-individualized course of study.
-It aims to train you to become a versatile musician at the highest level of professional musicianship.
+If you wish to study at the CvA, you should be a strong and independent Performance, Composition, or Theory major with the motivation and intention to become a professional musician, music scholar, or composer.

 A member of the Amsterdam School of the Arts, the CvA was originally established as the Amsterdam Conservatorium in 1884.
 The vast majority of courses at the CvA are taught in English.